Your browser is not supported or outdated so some features of the site might not be available.

 10 Bit

-The LG 32GN650-B has fantastic gradient handling.
-There's some very slight banding in darker shades of green, red, and gray, but it's hardly noticeable.
+The gradient handling is fantastic.
+There's slight banding in darker shades of green, red, and gray, but it's hardly noticeable.

 Motion